frunjik/clojure-repl-reload-mini-stack/README.md

 https://docs.datomic.com/datomic-overview.html

-# use in repl live reloading of system
+# Live reloading of system

 >(go)

+curl localhost:8080

+to see injected connection

 >(reset)    # will run src/system.clj (and reset the system state - (pedestal server and datomic connection))

+curl localhost:8080

+to see updated connection

 >(stop)

+## This will only load repl.clj

 >(r)        # to only reload repl.clj